Caroline Handel

 In findings that will shock no one, research highlights further disparities in regards to pain management between white women and women of color.
 A 2012 study found that African American patients reported less-effective pain treatment from doctors.
 Diane Talbert, an African-American woman from Virginia, sought treatment for shoulder pain and hand swelling, but multiple doctors dismissed her symptoms as an overreaction, or maybe early menopause.
 Some physicians said she was overreacting or going through early menopause.
 It wasn’t until Talbert independently found a doctor to take her seriously that she was subsequently diagnosed with psoriatic arthritis.

 Reasons for this discrepancy mirror previously stated problems in the demographics of medical researchers.
-Just as there’s been a lack of research on female pain due to a lack of female clinicians and subjects, a similar gap exists in terms of how physicians view patients not in their in-groups—in other words, in patients that don’t look like them.
+Just as there’s been a lack of research on female pain due to a lack of female clinicians and subjects, a similar gap exists in terms of how physicians view patients that don’t look like them.
 In a 2016 study of white medical professionals (nationwide, 72% of doctors are white), half of the hundreds of participants reported believing a disproven myth in how people of color respond to pain and were therefore less likely to treat adequately with medication.

 While we may have moved past medical diagnoses of hysteria, the legacy it for women is still brutally evident.
 While there is more awareness of the discrepancy in male and female pain treatment today, there is scant evidence of real movement.

-“Awareness alone will not solve the problem, and neither will one-off empathy training sessions,” said Salimah H. Meghani, an associate professor at the University of Pennsylvania School of Nursing.
+“Awareness alone will not solve the problem, and neither will one-off empathy training sessions,” said Salimah H. Meghani, an associate professor at the University of Pennsylvania School of Nursing, told The Washington Post.
 “A lot of things need to change simultaneously for this deeply ingrained culture to change.”

-Much of this still stems, all these centuries later, from the same basic lack of understanding of the female body.
-According to Amy M. Miller, President and CEO of the Society for Women’s Health Research, female patients are still liable to hear — particularly when complaining of pelvic or menstrual pain (i.e. “womb” related pain) — that it’s simply “part of being a woman.”
+Much of this stems from the same basic lack of understanding of the female body.
+According to Amy M. Miller, President and CEO of the Society for Women’s Health Research, female patients are still liable to hear that it’s simply “part of being a woman.”

 Leave a comment